 However, another study found that treating sleep problems may be enough to reduce or even eliminate attention and hyperactivity issues for some children.
 As a result, choosing the right mattress for children with ADHD and related issues is particularly important.

-Mattresses with petroleum-based polyurethanes, chemical fire retardants, chemical adhesives, chemical fire retardants (or "Tris"), mercury, lead, heavy metals, formaldehyde and phthalates should be avoided.
+Mattresses with petroleum-based polyurethanes, chemical fire retardants, chemical adhesives, chemical fire retardants (or "Tris"), mercury, lead, heavy metals, formaldehyde, and phthalates should be avoided.

-Eco-friendly mattresses made with natural and organic materials are highly recommended.
+That's why non-toxic mattresses made with natural and organic materials are highly recommended.